CS3230 - Design and Analysis of Algorithms

 Course Registration Additional FAQ

-If you have any important questions regarding this course, email dcssh at nus (course coordinator) or cyijun at nus.
+If you have any important questions regarding this course, email dcssh at nus (course coordinator), cyijun at nus, or prashvas at nus.
 Relevant answers will be posted here to reach wider audiences.

 A: Yes.
 All class activities are onsite.
-We only have one lecture group, L1: each Tuesday, 10am-12nn, at LT11 (big enough for 450 pax).
+We plan for only one lecture group, L1: each Tuesday, 10am-12nn, at LT11 (big enough for 450 pax).
 Lectures will be recorded centrally by NUS CIT.

 Q: I will be taking ATAP too, can you approve me taking CS3230 alongside doing ATAP?

-A: Latest official reply (23 July 2024): The default answer from Prof Halim and from UG/IR office is a "NO, Take CS3230 in S2 AY24/25 or latter semester instead".
+A: Latest official reply (23 July 2024, same for S1 AY 2025/26): The default answer from Prof Halim and from UG/IR office is a "NO, Take CS3230 in S2 AY2025/26 or latter semester instead".
 However, do appeal to Prof Halim if your case is very special, e.g., if this is your last available semester to take CS3230 (e.g., going for exchange next semester and wanting to take S1 advanced algorithm courses in S1 of your final year, e.g., my previous other CS4234 course).

 Q: I want to take CS3230 and another course that has (lecture) timetable clash with CS3230, i.e., overlap with Tue 10am-12nn time window.
 Can you give me a timetable clash waiver?